 Federal Law.
 The Uniformed Services Former Spouses Protection Act (“USFSPA”) is the federal law that authorizes state divorce courts to divide a servicemember’s “disposable retired pay.”
 The USFSPA defines disposable retired pay as gross retired pay minus: (a) recoupments or repayments to the federal government, (b) deductions from retired pay for court-martial fines or forfeitures, (c) disability pay benefits, and (d) Survivor Benefit Plan premiums.
 Under the USFSPA, state divorce courts are only allowed to divide a servicemember’s disposable retired pay—not the member’s gross retired pay, and not any disability pay the member receives.

-The USFSPA does not provide for any particular division of the member’s military retirement; it does not, for example, require that the former spouse receive 50% of the member’s retired pay.
-Rather, it simply authorizes states to apply their own laws regarding division of property to disposable retired pay in divorce cases.
+The original USFSPA, enacted in 1982, did not provide for any particular division of the member’s military retirement; it did not, for example, require that the former spouse receive 50% of the member’s retired pay.
+The USFSPA simply authorized states to apply their own laws regarding division of property to military disposable retired pay in divorce cases.
 However, the USFSPA was amended at the end of 2016 to require that states apply the so-called “frozen benefit” approach in dividing military retired pay.
 Under this approach, military retired pay is frozen based on the member’s rank and years of service at the time the court order dividing military retired pay (typically the final divorce decree) is entered.

 Virginia Law.
 Virginia Code Section 20-107.3 provides that military retired pay is “marital property” to the extent it was earned during the parties’ marriage, and before the final separation of the parties.
 The “marital share” of retired pay can be defined as a fraction, the numerator of which is the total number of months the parties were married (prior to separation) during the servicemember’s creditable military service, divided by the total number of months of the member’s creditable military service.
 Virginia courts will typically award the spouse with a one-half (1/2) share of the “marital share.”